What is a Stock Symbol (Ticker)?

 Ticker symbols are used to distinguish the identity of companies, especially when there are two companies with similar nicknames.
 In the past, several investors were victimized by mistaken identity after incorrectly associating ticker symbols and companies, resulting in huge volume surges for stocks.

-For example, MassMutual Corporate Investors (which trades under the name MCI) and MCI Communications (which trades under the name MCIC) use nearly similar monikers but are not affiliated with each other.
-When the two companies are examined together, there is a correlation between their returns, volatility, and volume around the period in which they engaged in a merger deal.
+For example, MassMutual Corporate Investors (which trades under the name MCI) and MCI Communications (which trades under the name MCIC) use nearly similar symbols but are not affiliated with each other in any way.
+However, when the two companies’ stock prices are examined together, there is a correlation between their returns, volatility, and volume around periods where MCIC has announced major news releases.

 NYSE reinforced companies’ stature by either inviting the existing companies to change ticker symbols or enticing companies trading on other exchanges to join NYSE with prominent ticker symbols.
 The latter approach has played a significant role in maintaining the prominence of companies that trade on NYSE.